andysmith26/groupwheel/docs/UX_STRATEGY.md

-# Friend Hat — UX Strategy
+# Turntable — UX Strategy

 **From Wizard to Workspace: Redesigning Group Management**

 **Last updated:** December 2025
 **Status:** Approved — Phase 1 complete, Phase 2 in planning

 ---

 ## Executive Summary

-Friend Hat's original UX treated group creation as a discrete task with a clear endpoint.
+Turntable's original UX treated group creation as a discrete task with a clear endpoint.
 User research revealed a fundamentally different reality: **group management is a continuous, semester-long activity** involving repeated refinement, conflict resolution, and structural changes.

 This document proposes transitioning from a **wizard-to-results paradigm** to a **living workspace paradigm**—where the Activity Detail page becomes an always-editable canvas that teachers inhabit throughout a program's lifecycle.